kvafy/web-watchdog/README.md

 Configuration and state is contained in *state.edn* file, which is created in the current working directory during the first run.

-To register a website for watching or to modify definitions of already watched sites, edit the *state.edn* file.
-See comment in *src/web_watchdog/state.clj* to understand structure/format of the *state.edn* file.
+Watched websites can be added/edited through the web UI.
+The global app config (e.g. the default check schedule) can be adjusted only manually by editting the *state.edn* file.
 The application requires a restart for config changes to take effect.

+### Internals

 The `:content-extractors` field in a site defines a sequence of extractors that are applied to the website HTML to narrow down the checked content and can be